sevilcoskun/Airport-Assignment/README.md

 - Java 17 JDK Installed
 - Maven Installed
 # Run Applicaiton
+- Clone this repo into your local
-Open Terminal in the Project Folder and run :
+- Open Terminal in this cloned project folder and run
 > mvn spring-boot:run

   1. To get all Runaways for a given country NAME: